‘RHOA’ Star Kenya Moore Is Reportedly Focused On Her Baby Girl After Split From Husband Marc Daly

 According to a September 20 report from Hollywood Life, the Real Housewives of Atlanta star, who was married to Daly for just over two years before confirming their split, is doing the best she can with her circumstances as she continues to be a doting mother to their daughter, Brooklyn.

-As an insider explained, Moore throwing all of her energy into parenting and her career as she continues to film scenes for the upcoming 12th season of the Bravo TV reality series.
+As an insider explained, Moore is throwing all of her energy into parenting and her career as she continues to film scenes for the upcoming 12th season of the Bravo TV reality series.

 “She looks amazing and is focusing on herself and her baby right now.
 Kenya is still busy filming RHOA through October,” the insider shared.